-where $\mathcal{J}(\cdot)$ is the discrete objective function defined in \eqref{eq:opt-ene-bb} and $\delta_{\mathds{C}}(\cdot)$ is the indicator function of the discrete continuity equation (cf. \cite[Section 3.5]{papa14} for more details).
+where $\mathcal{J}(\cdot)$ is the discrete objective function defined in \eqref{eq:opt-ene-bb}, and $\delta_{\mathds{C}}(\cdot)$ is the indicator function of the discrete continuity equation (see \cite[Section 3.5]{papa14} for more details).
 The operator $\mathcal{E}$ serves as an interpolation matrix, aligning each column of $\bm{u}$ into a unified grid.

-When implementing the software package provided in \cite{papa14}, we found that both the DR and PD methods are sensitive to their step sizes, and we can use a finer step size rule given in \cite{chambolle} without introducing computational burden to adjust them.
+When implementing the software package provided in \cite{papa14}, we found that both the DR and PD methods are sensitive to their step sizes, and we can use a finer step size rule given in \cite{chambolle} without introducing a computational burden to adjust them.
 This can reduce the number of iterations of these methods.
 So, we denote the corresponding modified algorithms as DRc and PDc.
 Moreover, we also found that the code of the multilevel-FISTA released in \cite{yjj24} includes a slight modification compared to the algorithm proposed in their paper.
-Specifically, when updating the density function, the authors impose a positive lower bound to ensure the density remains positive throughout the iteration.
+Specifically, when updating the density function, the authors impose a positive lower bound to ensure that the density remains positive throughout the iteration.
 We observed that this modification can enhance the practical performance of the multilevel-FISTA, although the convergence of the modified algorithm is unknown.
-However, since such a modification performs pretty well, we implement the software package of \cite{yjj24} with the same modification.
+However, since such a modification performs quite well, we implement the software package of \cite{yjj24} using this modification.